 - Listed among America’s Top 100 High Stakes Litigators, (2020)

-- Selected as a "Patent Star" in Managing Intellectual Property's IP Stars, (2020-2021) View methodology used for selection.
+- Selected as a "Patent Star" and "Trademark Star" in Managing Intellectual Property's IP Stars, (2020-2021) View methodology used for selection.

 - Scholar-in-Residence, Legal Studies, Temple University Fox School of Business

 - Philadelphia Bar Association, 2018 Chair, Mid-Size Firm Management Committee